MEXICAN FLAG SALUTE & PLEDGE OF

 Jewish children were forced to perform the socialist straight-arm

-German Workers' Party existed, and for years thereafter while the horrid
+Socialist German Workers' Party existed, and for years thereafter

-wanted the federal government to nationalize most of the domestic economy.
+members wanted the federal government to nationalize most of the

+domestic economy.
 He saw government schools as a means to that end.
-It was

-a view later shared in the military-socialist complex of the socialist
+It was a view later shared in the military-socialist complex of the

 In his Pledge of Allegiance, Francis Bellamy is expressing